dhsolver/laravel-api/docs/Api.md

 - Added 'length' property to the Tour model
 - Added zipcode field to signup and edit profile
 - Added endpoints for user favorites
+- Added skipped_question flag to the progress tour endpoint

 v.1.0.6
 - Added prize_time_limit field to the Tour model